jinjagit/rest_client/README.md

 Contains one BingSearch class which takes the arguments 'url' and 'query' and then runs <code>@data = RestClient.get(url, {:params => {:q => query}})</code>, on initialization of an instance.

-The BingSearch class contains 2 functions; One to parse and print out the urls returned in the body of the search, and one to display the raw data returned in the headers, cookies and body.
+The BingSearch class contains 2 methods; One to parse and print out the urls returned in the body of the search, and one to display the raw data returned in the headers, cookies and body.

 #### Note:
  This app will return the header, cookies and body from any url (if any exist), not just Bing.com, when <code>BingSearch.print_data</code> is called. <code>BingSearch.print_links</code>, however, will probably return strange results if not run against a query to Bing.com, as it uses strings specific to the body of a Bing search to parse the links returned in the body.